airr-community/airr-standards/docs/api/adc_api_overview.rst

    (timeout) should be used if the API does not complete an operation because of an internal time limit, and HTTP 413 (Content too large) should be returned when either max_size or max_query_size are exceeded.
+*  Extensions beyond the standard API, e.g., support for the Async API, should be specified with the `extensions` property in the `/info` endpoint.

 Repository operation principles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~